henrik/styleguide/README.markdown

 ### Mailers

 *   Feel free to use one mailer class per mail action if they're not trivial.
-This way, you can treat them in a OOP fashion with something like an initializer and private methods.
+This way, you can treat them in an OOP fashion with something like an initializer and private methods.

     ```ruby
     class OrderCreatedMailer < ApplicationMailer